yutingx/cs122B/README.md

 If there is no information found according to your inputs, you will see: cannot find information in the table.

 #### Insert a new star into the database.
+ You will be asked about the star's first name, last name, date of birth `YYYY-MM-DD` and url.
+ If you only insert one name, it will be treated as last name.
+ Once you successfully inserted a customer, you will see `Insert OK,1 row effected`.

 #### Insert a customer into the database.
  You will be asked about the customer's first name, last name, cc_id, address, email and password.
  Like: